 We provide loans, as part of our normal banking business, in respect of automobile financing, consumer financing, credit cards, commercial financing, loans to financial institutions and overdraft facilities to retail, corporate and private banking clients in the jurisdictions in which we operate.
-As at December 31, 2019, other consumer loans totaled \$256.5 million (or 5.0% of total gross loans), a \$76.0 million increase from December 31, 2018 principally due to the ABN AMRO (Channel) Islands acquisition.
+As at December 31, 2020, other consumer loans totaled \$230.8 million (or 4.4% of total gross loans), a \$25.7 million decrease from December 31, 2019.
+This was due to lower loan growth resulting from the COVID-19 pandemic.

-See "Note 6: Loans" and "Note 7: Credit risk concentrations" to our audited consolidated financial statements as at December 31, 2019 for more information on our loan portfolio and contractual obligations and arrangements.
+See "Note 6: Loans" and "Note 7: Credit risk concentrations" to our audited consolidated financial statements as at December 31, 2020 for more information on our loan portfolio and contractual obligations and arrangements.

 Deposits are our principal funding source for use in lending, investments and liquidity.
 We are a deposit-led bank and do not require the use of wholesale or institutional markets to fund our loan business.
-See "Risk Management - Liquidity Risk" and "Risk Management - Credit Risk".
+See Item 5.A.
+"Operating Results - Liquidity Risk" and "- Credit Risk".
 Deposit balances at the end of reporting periods can fluctuate due to significant balances that flow in and out from private trust, fund and insurance clients to meet quarter-end operational requirements.

-The table below shows the year-end and average customer deposit balances by jurisdiction for the year ended and as at December 31, 2019 and 2018:
+The table below shows the year-end and average total deposit balances by jurisdiction for the year ended and as at December 31, 2020 and 2019: